Lucas De Bolle: Early life

 The son of a Belgian father and an English mother, De Bolle is eligible to play for England, Scotland and Belgium.
 Initially a product of Wallsend Boys Club he then joined Newcastle United in 2015.
 De Bolle played at Newcastle United for 9 years, including a loan spell and appearances for Scotland U21s.
 He made his Newcastle United debut in July 2022.

-Career
+Club career

 Newcastle United

 De Bolle appeared on the substitutes bench of four Premier League games for Newcastle United during the 2021–22 season.
 De Bolle made his Newcastle United debut in July 2022 in a preseason game against Spanish side Athletic Club.
 He signed a new two-year contract with Newcastle in the summer of 2022 before heading on loan.
 De Bolle made his debut for Scotland U21s in 2022, coming off the bench and on full debut De Bolle assisted in a draw Vs Northern Ireland.
 De Bolle also appeared on the bench in a Champions League group match Vs Borussia Dortmund in the 23/24 season.